-- It is encompassing of other organizations or processes that are indirectly related to the manufacturing of medical devices.
-They include suppliers of raw materials, parts or subassemblies, sub-contractors, logistics collaborators, repairing and maintenance agencies, and distributors.
+- It encompasses other organizations or processes that are indirectly related to the manufacturing of medical devices.
+They include raw materials suppliers, parts or subassemblies, sub-contractors, logistics collaborators, repairing and maintenance agencies, and distributors.

 - Additional regulations for designing and developing medical devices or equipment include robust planning, verification at each stage, and records maintenance of all development processes.

-- Inclusion of certain guidelines for post-delivery and marketing activities such as complaints handling risks reporting, etc.
+- Inclusion of certain guidelines for post-delivery and marketing activities such as complaints handling, risk reporting, etc.

 Implementation of ISO 13485

-Each element of an ISO 13485 QMS: Quality Management System helps achieve the overall goals of meeting the customer’s and organization’s requirements.
-Quality Management Systems should address an organization’s unique needs; however, the elements all systems have in common include
+Each element of an ISO 13485 QMS: Quality Management System helps meet customer and organization requirements.
+Quality Management Systems should address an organization’s unique needs; however, the elements all systems have in common include:

 - Quality analysis for medical devices.